 Applying For A Non-Resident Elk License | Montana

-While quietly navigating the trails of Dancing Bear Ranch on a recent summer evening, a client and I came around a corner to see 3 mature Bull Elk proudly flaunting their velvet-covered antlers.
+While quietly navigating the trails of Dancing Bear Ranch, last summer, a client and I came around a corner to see 3 mature Bull Elk proudly flaunting their velvet-covered antlers.
 That encounter got us talking about the hunting of course, and triggered a conversation around non-resident Elk license in Montana.
 What I have provided below is a high-level summary of our conversation and my basic understanding regarding the topic.

 To start, there are 2 main types of licenses in Montana: General Licenses and Draw/Special Permits.